Chapter 19: The Tragedy at Ong Thanh 062025

 but this time being the best was not going to be good enough.
 He needed

-a commander who could enable him to become that incredible soldier that
+a commander who could enable him to become the incredible soldier that

 he already was.
 However, Terry Allen was never going to be that